vitorhmf/sales-predict/README.md

 To develop this sales projection, was used a dataset with information from 1115 stores, between 2013-01-01 and 2015-07-31.
 The trained Regression Algorithm reached 88% of MAPE (Mean Absolute Percentage Error) and the estimated result of the total sales for the period was $287.176.128,00.
 All the solution was developed with Python language and the complete code is available in this [notebook](https://github.com/vitorhmf/sales-predict/blob/main/notebooks/v07_sales_forecast_deploy.ipynb).

-The solution was deployed at Heroku Cloud and the sales forecasts can be accessed through a Telegram bot available [here](https://t.me/vitorhmf_rossmann_bot).
+The solution was deployed at Heroku Cloud and the sales forecasts can be accessed through a Telegram bot, however, due to maintenance costs, it was taken down.

 <img src="img/bot_telegram.jpg" width="250">